MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/07-foundry-iq.md

 Now that you have the necessary infrastructure in place, you're ready to create an AI agent that can search the HR documentation for answers to employee questions.

 1. In your web browser, open [Microsoft Foundry](https://ai.azure.com){:target="_blank"} at `https://ai.azure.com` to start building; signing in using your Azure credentials.
-1. If it is not already enabled, in the tool bar the top of the page, enable the **New Foundry** option.
+1. If it isn't already enabled, in the tool bar the top of the page, enable the **New Foundry** option.
 Then, when prompted, create a new project with a unique name; expanding the  **Advanced options** area to deploy the project in the resource group where you deployed Azure AI Search.

     > **Note**: Depending on your permissions in the Azure subscription, you may need to clear the option to set up recommended resources.